dask/dask/docs/source/develop.rst

     dask/dataframe/tests/test_*.py
     dask/diagnostics/tests/test_*.py

-For the Dask collections like dask.array and dask.dataframe behavior is typically tested directly against the Numpy or Pandas libraries using the ``assert_eq`` functions:
+For the Dask collections like Dask Array and Dask DataFrame, behavior is typically tested directly against the NumPy or Pandas libraries using the ``assert_eq`` functions:

 .. code-block:: python